SchusterLab/rbqoc/README.md

 QOC, and in particular, how to engineer robustness to parameter uncertainties and mitigate decoherence using the techniques we introduced in the paper.

-This repo contains modified versions of Altro.jl, RobotDynamics.jl, and TrajectoryOptimization.jl.
-These versions don't correspond to exact releases of the corresponding packages and they contain minor bug fixes.
-You can obtain the latest versions of these packages via their respective GitHub repositories or through Julia's built-in package management.

-Lastly, this repo will NOT be updated to reflect new versions of its dependencies.
+This repo will NOT be updated to reflect new versions of its dependencies.
 However, this repo will be updated for clarity.
 If you feel that an aspect of
 the documentation for this work is lacking, e.g. a part of this README is ambiguous